 Examples of early signs include an increase in consumption in things like alcohol, caffeine, or cigarettes.
 Uncharacteristic behaviors might emerge, drinking or taking recreational drugs, gambling or unnecessary exposure to high risk or dangerous situations.
 All of these signs are subconscious compensative mechanisms and need to be taken seriously.
 They can also be interpreted as cries for help that may not be so obvious to the person going through them.
 When you are feeling really good and “going at high speed” reminders about pit stops are often unwelcome and ignored.

-Burnout symptoms include, but are not limited to fatigue that is not cured by taking a vacation or having quality down time, sleep difficulties or insomnia, back pains, headaches and aching joints that don’t seem to go away.
-Agitation, anger, anxiety, dissatisfaction, hopelessness or even apathy with things that used to bring joy, are all symptoms, as well as low mood that has lasted for longer than two weeks.
-Depression related to loss, loss of energy, or self-esteem, ability to function etc. all have to do with more frequent sub threshold signals of adrenaline and energy depletion.
+Burnout symptoms include, but are not limited to fatigue that is not cured by taking a vacation or having quality downtime, sleep difficulties or insomnia, back pains, headaches and aching joints that don’t seem to go away.
+Agitation, anger, anxiety, dissatisfaction, hopelessness or even apathy with things that used to bring joy, are all symptoms, as well as the low mood that has lasted for longer than two weeks.
+Depression related to loss, loss of energy, or self-esteem, ability to function, etc. all have to do with more frequent sub-threshold signals of adrenaline and energy depletion.
 Weakened immune system or frequent illnesses are directly linked to the stress hormone cortisol, an immune-suppressant, being constantly released and results in the need for time off work.

 A study conducted by Kronos Incorporated and Future Workplace, as a part of their Employee Engagement Series, found 95 percent of human resource leaders say employee burnout impairs their workforce retention rates, admitting there is no obvious current solution to the problem.